Pressure washer pump types

 Lifespan

-• When you compare this option to a wobble-style pump, you get a much longer lifespan at 500 to 800 hours.
+• When you compare this option to a wobble-style pump, you get a much longer lifespan of 500 to 800 hours.
 This is two or three times more than a wobble pump’s lifespan.

 Wobble Plate Pump

-If you’re after a more entry-level pressure washer pump, a wobble pump is a good choice as it connects a wobble plate directly to the driveshaft to push the pistons back and forth to create suction to pick up the water before pushing it back out.
+A wobble pump is a good choice if you’re after a more entry-level pressure washer pump.
+It connects a wobble plate directly to the driveshaft, pushing the pistons back and forth to create suction to pick up the water before pushing it back out.

-Each piston comes with a large spring that allows the wobble plate to push up against it, and this cuts the pump’s efficiency down to around 70%.
+Each piston has a large spring that allows the wobble plate to push up against it, which cuts the pump’s efficiency down to around 70%.

-This type of pump has a lot of smaller, intricate parts that are almost impossible to repair.
-So, if they were to go out, you have to toss the whole pressure washer away and purchase a new one.
+This type of pump has many smaller, intricate parts that are almost impossible to repair.
+If one of them were to go out, you would have to throw the whole pressure washer away and purchase a new one.

-The following video will give you a good idea of how this unit functions.
-These pumps generally feature a 2,500 PSI and 2.0 GPM or lower rating, so they’re very light-duty machines.
+The following video will give you an idea of how this unit functions.
+These pumps generally feature a 2,500 PSI and 2.0 GPM or lower rating, so they’re light-duty machines.

 Pros